Dog Owner Wants To Make Sense Of Certain Weird Behavior His Pet Displays, Gains Clarity From Canine Lovers

 Quora users believe the dog is just claiming his territory.

 He's simply claiming and protecting his territory.
-He'll go outside to relieve himself after he eats, and probably poop near the perimeter of the yard, intended to keep other animals from entering, and create a perimeter with a certain aroma.
+He'll go outside to relieve himself after he eats, and probably poop near the perimeter of the yard, intending to keep other animals from entering and to create a perimeter with a certain aroma.

 While he's working this out, he'll use his extra time to bark, in, just as you say, random directions.
 He's letting everybody know that the property is still supervised and protected by a strong, capable animal.